hmrc/individual-calculations-api/README.md

 Run the microservice from the console using: `sbt run` (starts on port 9767 by default)

-Start the service manager profile: `sm --start MTDFB_CALC`
+Start the service manager profile: `sm2 --start MTDFB_CALC`

 ## Run Tests